mikeletulle/externalOTPResetHerokuNodejs-/README.md

 git push heroku main

-3. Set Up the Salesforce Connected App
+3. Add the cert to the Salesforce Connected App

 In Salesforce, navigate to Setup > App Manager > New Connected App.
 Configure the connected app with the following settings: